zbyju/obsidian/1. Fleeting notes/PDB/Heap table vs index-organized table.md

 - Small tables
 - When using an index is not worth it
 # Heap table with index
 The heap table can also have an index implemented using a B* Tree.
+Data is unordered in the heap.

 ![B Tree](https://i.imgur.com/rLkcdAZ.png)